“Do any of you feel pain anywhere?”

 My mom eagerly jumps on the opportunity wide-eyed and takes a seat, while I stand observing and waiting.

 I then see a young girl looking at me and starts walking in my direction.
 She comes up to me and says she sees the color blue around me and asks for my name.
 Trying to be polite, I give her my name and ask for hers.

 “There’s something gracious about you, like a dancer.
 You’re very beautiful.”
 She tells me.

-I tell her thanks for the compliment and get reminded of an old classmate weirdly just yesterday who wrote to tell me that I’ve become quite good looking lately, “Not that you were ugly before.
+I tell her thanks for the compliment and get reminded of an old classmate who just weirdly yesterday out of the blue wrote to tell me that I’ve become quite good-looking lately, “Not that you were ugly before.
 Just, wow.”
-Like geez, what do you respond to that?
-Note: he has a girlfriend so I believe he was acting through kindness.
+Like geez, how do you respond to that?
 It felt kind of weird being called attractive two days in a row, no matter how genuine the thought might be.

 “How do you mean, you’re the one performing it right?”

 “I don’t do anything.
 God uses me and does the healing through me.
 God acts in me, he’s in us all… How about you, what do you believe in?”
 I don’t like where this conversation is going.

 I skip going into detail about my beliefs and confirm to her that I do believe in something bigger than me.
 I think I handled that well.